breqdev/breq.dev/src/projects/flask-discord-interactions.md

 # Results

 This was one of the first OAuth2 projects I made, which was cool.
 It works well enough for my basic testing bot.
 Overall, I'm pretty proud of this one: I saw a gap where a library didn't exist, and I developed something to fill it.

+I'm also really glad to see that a small community has sprung up around this library.
+I listed it in the official Discord Developer Documentation, among the numerous other Slash Command libraries.
+So far, four other people have contributed code to the project through pull requests, and 22 issues have been filed in the issue tracker.
+It's been an interesting experience to receive a bug report or feature request from a community member and then figure out how to prioritize it and how best to patch it.